Reading: 4 mins

 - a physical keyboard,

-- few or no apps,
+- few or no applications,

-What is the best feature phone?
+What is the best dumbphone?

 |